-1. To prescribe that in the cases referred to in paragraph 2 c) to p) of Article 4 the holder of a bill of lading shall be entitled to establish responsibility for loss or damage arising from the personal fault of the carrier or the fault of his servants which are not covered by paragraph a).
-2. To apply Article 6 in so far as the national coasting trade is concerned to all classes of goods without taking account of the restriction set out in the last paragraph of that Article.
+- 1. To prescribe that in the cases referred to in paragraph 2 (c) to (p) of Article 4 the holder of a bill of lading shall be entitled to establish responsibility for loss or damage arising from the personal fault of the carrier or the fault of his servants which are not covered by paragraph (a). - 2.
+To apply Article 6 in so far as the national coasting trade is concerned to all classes of goods without taking account the restriction set out in the last paragraph of that Article.

-DONE at Brussels, in single copy, August 25th, 1924.
+\ Done at Brussels August 25th, 1924.